alemart/surgescript/docs/reference/gc.md

 Properties
 ----------

 * `interval`: number, read-write.
-At every `interval` seconds, the garbage collector will be called automatically.
+Every `interval` seconds, the garbage collector will be called automatically.
 * `objectCount`: number.
 How many objects were disposed when the garbage collector was last called.

 Functions